braintree/runbook/README.md

 ## Working With Runbooks

 You can integrate with Runbook in several different ways.
 You can create your own project or incorporate Runbook into your existing projects.
-You can user Runbook via the command line.
+You can use Runbook via the command line.
 And you can even create self-executing runbooks.

 ### From Within Your Project